gdhebling/nord-agency-website/README.md

 ### Research

-I started the project researching and looking for inspiration using websites such as Dribbble and other renamed agencies from Oslo and other countries of Europe.
+I started the project researching and looking for inspiration using websites such as Dribbble and other renowned agencies from Oslo and other countries of Europe.

 ### Concept